Workflow RedesignAi Operating SystemGoverned Ai Execution

 Why the wedge comes before the platform

 The operating-system thesis is not proved by installing more tools.
-It is proved when one workflow becomes governed capability.
+It is proved when one workflow becomes governed capability: memory, ownership, approval gates, and a scorecard.

-A good wedge forces the questions that the broader platform will eventually need:
+A good wedge forces the questions the broader platform will eventually need:

 Once those answers exist for one workflow, the company has a pattern it can reuse.
-Without one wedge, every team invents its own version and sprawl returns under a more impressive name.
+Without the wedge, every team invents its own version.
+Sprawl returns under a new name.

 Good wedge candidates

 The best first wedge is rarely the flashiest demo.
-It is the workflow where operating clarity will immediately reduce drag.
+It is the workflow where clarity quickly reduces drag:

-Each of these has visible handoffs, context gaps, decision rights, and consequences.
-That is why they are better wedges than generic "AI assistant for everyone" programs.
+Each has visible handoffs, context gaps, decision rights, and consequences.
+That makes it a better candidate than “AI assistant for everyone.”

 # Workflow Wedge Selection Matrix